alichtner/alichtner.github.io/about.md

 ### Data Science

-I am a data scientist with a strong background in research, analytics, data visualization, modeling, statistics, and machine learning.
+I am a data scientist with a strong background in engineering, analytics, data visualization, modeling, statistics, and machine learning.
 I enjoy tackling complex problems and presenting my findings through rich visuals to a variety of audiences.

-### Design and Prototyping Services

-I am now offering 3D design and prototyping services.
-I offer 3D printing in a variety of materials, laser cutting, and milling work.
-Please contact me if you are in need of any of these for your own work.

 ### Materials Science and Engineering